-CAP-HC's indirect services take the form of community building which involve mobilizing resources and expanding capacity to improve our communities' ability to respond to the needs of low-income individuals.
+CAP-HC's indirect services take the form of community building which involves mobilizing resources and expanding capacity to improve our communities' ability to respond to the needs of low-income individuals.

 - Google Map of CAP-HC mobile service sites throughout the County with days and hours of operation.